matteosilv/go-serverless-demo/README.md

-The lambda function is served via [AWS API Gateway](https://aws.amazon.com/it/api-gateway/) and the POST endpoint is authorized via the **Auth** [Custom Authorizer](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html) written in Go that recognize only the hardcoded user *admin* via HTTP Basic Authentication.
+The lambda function is served via [AWS API Gateway](https://aws.amazon.com/it/api-gateway/) and the POST endpoint is authorized via the **Auth** [Custom Authorizer](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html) written in Go that recognizes only the hardcoded user *admin* via HTTP Basic Authentication.

 Logs are stored in [CloudWatch](https://aws.amazon.com/it/cloudwatch/) and streamed to an [AWS ElasticSearch](https://aws.amazon.com/it/elasticsearch-service/) domain through a
 [Subscription Filter](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html#LambdaFunctionExample).